ennioitaliano/obsidian-auto-glossary/README.md

 - an index (or MOC) of files (list of `[[link]]`)
 - a glossary with an index (two lists above concatenated)
 ## TO-DO
-- [x] remove files created by the plugin from indexes and glossaries
-	- [x] setting
 - [ ] option to choose order of notes in the created file
 - [ ] file creation by right click on folder
 - [ ] option to create a file divided with sub-directories or tag